Bladetrain3r/Magic-Launcher/README.md

 - Delayed response over a network and multiple inputs can make things weird.
 - String handling needs... work.
 - When run on Linux the resizing is enabled (future feature, current bug)
+- Changing a an empty shortcut to a folder still results in a missing shortcut error.
+Delete seems to work.

 ## License